KSAH-42/RabbitOM/README.md

 * Support RTP - RFC 2435 - frame parsing (MJPEG) and picture reconstruction from packets (new implementation which include memory optimizations)

 ➡️ RTP HEVC a new implementation is actually in progress

+⚠️: Breaking changes since the version 2.0.0.0:
+* Namespace reorganization
+* Moving and renaming classes to different namespace
+* Add new class libray to rending using wpf

 # How to receive raw rtp packets using the rtsp client ?